hinegra17/hinegra17/Data Science coursework/Final Project/README.txt

 To check out the notebooks and code we used to create this project, check out the "Final Notebooks" folder.
-For the writeup of the project, check out the "Writeup" file.
+For the writeup of the project, check out the "Writeup" folder.